 Profiles contain the Browser engine, environment settings and specific Add-ons to be used in rendering content.
 To create a new Profile, right click on the Profiles Node or use the Actions Pane 'Add Profile' item.

 3.3.1.
 Rendering Mode Selection

 Profiles are based on rendering modes.
-This screen shows the available Profile Templates in Ion:
+This screen shows the available Rendering Mode templates in Ion: